PrettyFood

 Zucchini Bacon Goat Cheese Spirals

 One of the great things about this recipe is that you can change it up a half dozen different ways.
-This came from my friend Margaret at Garden Gate who had read my plea for ideas to make zucchini spirals prettier.
-She had been to a brunch recently where she had grilled bacon spread with sprinkled brown sugar and cracked pepper, spread with cheese and broiled.
+This came from my friend Margaret who had read my plea for ideas to make zucchini spirals prettier.
+She had been to a brunch recently where she had grilled bacon that was coated with sprinkled brown sugar and cracked pepper, spread with cheese, then broiled.
 Margaret thought there might be a way to work zucchini in there somewhere.
 I agreed and the result was a success!

 Ingredients